AOEpeople/aoe_technology_radar/README.md

 The generator is free to use under Open Source License - in fact there are already some other Radars published based on our Radar and there are also Contributions back.
 (There is a list of planned features below in case someone wants to contribute :-)

-However please be aware:
+However, please be aware:
 * It would be nice to mention in radar that the generator is based on this repository.
-* Also when you want to reuse the CSS and Styling: Change the font (it is a licensed font) and the colors (It using AOE CI)
+* Also, when you want to reuse the CSS and Styling: Change the font (it is a licensed font) and the colors (It using AOE CI)

 ## Use and build